ThomasWeinert/FluentDOM/README.md

 ### HHVM

-FluentDOM 5.2 (and the current development master) requires HHVM 3.5.
+FluentDOM 5.2 and later requires HHVM 3.5.

 FluentDOM 4.0 to 5.1 work with HHVM 3.3 but it was limited.
 If you like to use HHVM it is strongly suggest to use newer releases.